usaran-devk/cntlm-gss/README.md

 **Legacy**

-**!WARNING!** I'm sorry but this method of configuring is obsolated and will be removed soon...
+**!WARNING!** I'm sorry but this method of configuring is obsoleted and will be removed soon...

 If Kerberos is compiled to a different location, say, $HOME/usr, compile Cntlm with